coreeng/core-platform-docs/content/corectl/_index.md

       default-envs:
       - <environment_name>
   ```

-  This file should be located in the root of your environments repository.
-  You can find an example of this file [here](https://github.com/coreeng/corectl/blob/main/examples/init-example.yaml).
 - your personal GitHub token to perform operations on your behalf.
 See more info [here](#github-access-token)

 To run initialization run: